 Udemy has an expansive library of 210000+ courses in its area.
 With a wide selection of course types, subjects, and subcategories, Udemy caters to a wide range of interests and skill levels.

-However, the quality of courses can vary significantly, as anyone can be a teacher on Udemy.
+However, the quality of courses udemy has to offer can vary significantly, as anyone can be a teacher on Udemy.

 As a student, you can also refer to community ratings and reviews to understand the quality of courses before making a purchase decision.